hanxiaomax/Learncpp_CN/docs/13-2-classes-and-class-members.md

 Nested types cannot be forward declared.
 Generally, nested types should only be used when the nested type is used exclusively within that class.
 Note that since classes are types, it’s possible to nest classes inside other classes -- this is uncommon and is typically only done by advanced programmers.

-A note about structs in C++
+## A note about structs in C++

 In C, structs only have data members, not member functions.
 In C++, after designing classes (using the class keyword), Bjarne Stroustrup spent some amount of time considering whether structs (which were inherited from C) should be granted the ability to have member functions.
 Upon consideration, he determined that they should, in part to have a unified ruleset for both.
 So although we wrote the above programs using the class keyword, we could have used the struct keyword instead.

 Many developers (including myself) feel this was the incorrect decision to be made, as it can lead to dangerous assumptions.
 For example, it’s fair to assume a class will clean up after itself (e.g. a class that allocates memory will deallocate it before being destroyed), but it’s not safe to assume a struct will.
 Consequently, we recommend using the struct keyword for data-only structures, and the class keyword for defining objects that require both data and functions to be bundled together.

-Best practice
+!!! success "最佳实践"

 	Use the struct keyword for data-only structures.
 Use the class keyword for objects that have both data and functions.

 You have already been using classes without knowing it